ebonnal/streamable/README.md

 assert list(cubes) == [0, 1, 8, 27, 64, 125, 216, 343, 512, 729]
 ```

-# Shorthands to consume the stream
+# Shorthands for consuming the stream

 > [!NOTE]
 > Although consuming the stream is beyond the scope of this library, it provides two basic shorthands to trigger an iteration: